The knee is an important load-bearing joint of the lower limb. Knee x-rays are done to assess the knee joint pathology.

 The knee is generally considered to be in a true lateral position when the posterior aspects of the femoral condyles are superimposed.

-- patella should be free from superimposition of all bony structures
+- Patella should be free from the superimposition of all bony structures

-- clear visualisation of the patellofemoral joint space
+- Clear visualization of the patellofemoral joint space

 Measurements on Knee X-rays

 In a normal knee joint, the femoral and tibial outline is parallel to each other.
 When there is an injury or reduction of the space, the joint congruence is affected.

 Tibial plateau is carefully evaluated for any abnormality.